lcamichigan/active-chapter-bylaws/README.md

-3. Committees appointed at the prerogative of an officer of the High Zeta, provided that such committees follow all codes of the Constitution and Statutory Code and areapprovedby the Executive Committee
+3. Committees appointed at the prerogative of an officer of the High Zeta, provided that such committees follow all codes of the Constitution and Statutory Code and are approved by the Executive Committee

 ## Article V. Chapter Meetings